 A husband’s leadership also includes having the final say in instances where there is an unresolved disagreement.
 This is necessary to ensure harmony in the family and should present no problem as long as the husband follows Christ’s example as explained above.
 The husband’s role is not a regal privilege but a necessary responsibility.

 This sort of arrangement is not unique to marriage.
 Jesus sets the same standard for Church leaders.
 In Matthew 20:26-27 He tells His apostles: "Whoever would be great among you must be your servant, and whoever would be first among you must be your slave."
 Accordingly the popes have referred to themselves as the servant of the servants of God.
 All Christians are given a similar command in Philippians 2:3: "Do nothing from selfishness or conceit, but in humility count others better than yourselves."
 If a man is obligated to have this attitude toward strangers, think how much more this would apply to the woman he has committed his life to.
+And of course this verse of Scripture applies to wives as well.

 But what if a husband neglects his duties?
 In his encyclical entitled "On Christian Marriage," Pope Pius XI wrote the following: "If the husband neglects his duty, it falls to the wife to take his place in directing the family" (no. 28).